Bluefalcon04v/JavaScript_practice/README.md

 # JavaScript
----

 ## Task
-Learn JavaScript and Practice the Basics.
+ To Learn JavaScript and Practice the Basics.
 ----

 ### Summary
 This repositorie contains the basic code of JavaScript.
 That includes